MA-Mujeeb/Portfolio/README.md

 ### 1. **Technical Documentation**
    A collection of well-structured, detailed, and actionable documents for software products and technical tools:
-   - **API Documentation:** Developed using Swagger for seamless developer onboarding.
+   - **API Documentation:** Developed using Swagger, Postman and Word for seamless developer onboarding, shared with B2B partners, Product managers.
    - **User Manuals:** Guides tailored for technical and non-technical audiences.
    - **SOPs:** Comprehensive Standard Operating Procedures for internal workflows.
-   - **Cloud Documentation:** Examples from AWS and Azure-based projects.
+   - **Cloud Documentation:** Examples from AWS, GFS and Azure-based projects.
+Will share the samples if needed
    - **Code Documentation:** Clean and effective explanations of C#, ASP.NET, and related frameworks.
+   - **Installation guides:**  Can take up the projects easily.

    **Notable Highlights:**
    - Focus on clarity, consistency, and adherence to industry standards.